Background pattern

 3. How to take betahistina cinfa

-Your doctor will adjust the dose based on your response to treatment, starting from an initial dose of one 8 mg tablet taken three times a day up to two 8 mg tablets taken three times a day (maximum dose).
-The maintenance dose will be adjusted based on your response, with the minimum effective dose being one 8 mg tablet taken three times a day.
+Your doctor will adjust the dose based on your response to treatment, from a starting dose of one 8 mg tablet three times a day to two 8 mg tablets three times a day (maximum dose).
+The maintenance dose will be adjusted based on your response, with the minimum effective dose being one 8 mg tablet three times a day.

-In some cases, improvement may not become apparent until two weeks after starting treatment.
-The best results are obtained after several months of treatment.
+In some cases, improvement may not begin to be evident until two weeks after starting treatment.
+The optimal result is obtained after several months of treatment.

 Use in children and adolescents

-Betahistina is not recommended for use in children and adolescents under 18 years due to a lack of data on safety and efficacy.
+Betahistina is not recommended for use in children and adolescents under 18 years of age due to the lack of data on safety and efficacy.

 If you take more betahistina cinfa than you should

 You may experience the following symptoms due to an overdose: nausea, drowsiness, abdominal pain.
-You may also experience rapid heartbeat (tachycardia), low blood pressure (hypotension), difficulty breathing with a sensation of choking (bronchospasm), fluid accumulation in tissues (edema).
+You may also experience rapid heart rate (tachycardia), low blood pressure (hypotension), difficulty breathing with a feeling of suffocation (bronchospasm), and fluid accumulation in the tissues (edema).
 Seizures may occur after taking very high doses.

-It is recommended that you receive symptomatic treatment as there is no specific antidote.
+Symptomatic treatment is recommended, as there is no specific antidote.

 If you forget to take betahistina cinfa

-Do not take a double dose to make up for the missed dose.
-If you forget to take a dose, wait until the next scheduled dose and continue with your regular treatment.
+Do not take a double dose to make up for forgotten doses.
+If you forget to take a dose, wait until the next dose and continue with the usual treatment.

 You should take betahistina for as long as your doctor recommends.
-Do not interrupt treatment prematurely, as this may not produce the expected results.
+Do not stop treatment before, as the expected results will not be achieved.

 Rare: may affect up to 1 in 1,000 patients.